 Assessment of student learning begins at any level with established course objectives and learning outcomes that describe what a student should be able to do as the result of taking a given course.
 This goes beyond identifying what the student will study; it requires identifying what students should be able to “do” at the completion of a given course, program, or degree.
 The results of the assessment process allow faculty members the opportunity to determine the level of learning that took place.
-Once the level of learning has been determined, faculty can meet and discuss actions that should be taken to improve teaching and student learning.
+Once OTC determines the level of learning, faculty can meet and discuss actions that they should take to improve teaching and student learning.

 More information concerning Assessment can be found at the Assessment of Student Learning website.

-Survey responses are tabulated and a summary report is prepared for each course section.
+OTC tabulates survey responses prepares a summary report for each course section.
 After the semester ends, each instructor receives his/her report and feedback from their review via a Blackboard link.
 The department chairs and deans monitor the reports in an effort to determine if there are issues that need to be addressed.

 The college also complies with Missouri Senate Bill 389 (2007), which states, “…each public higher education institution makes pertinent information regarding course offerings and instructors on its Internet website.”
 Questions included on the course evaluations are used to fulfill this mandate.
-Results are posted before registration begins for the next semester.
+OTC posts results before registration begins for the next semester.
 As students review the semester schedule for classes, they are able to view the results.